jared-rozowsky/fhir-visualization/README.md

 # fhir-visualization
-extract data from fhir-document-reference and create visualizations
+Extract data from fhir-document-reference and create visualizations